Click on a letter above to view the list of gems.

 Luminescence:

-May fluoresce and phosphoresce lemon-yellow under SW and LW UV.
+May fluoresce and phosphoresce lemon-yellow or bright green under SW and LW UV.

 Radioactivity: